prateek54353/Material-You-app-list/README.md

 ---
 ### 📋 Disclaimer
-This list is solely a compilation of apps that adopt the Material You design guidelines and does not consider the functionality or utility of the listed apps (the listed apps may or may not be useful).
-There may be other apps that follow MD3 guidelines.
+This repository is a curated list of apps that visually adopt the **Material You / Material Design 3** guidelines.
+It does **not** evaluate the usefulness, quality, privacy practices, or security of the listed apps.
+There may also be other apps that follow MD3 guidelines but are not yet included here.
 ### 🏷️ Tags
 - **Difference between `MD`, `MY`, `MDY`, `MD3E`**